dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 layout:     post
 title:      Fun in Deep Learning Project
 date:       2019-05-17 12:00:00
-summary:    This post will provide a
+summary:    This post will provide a journey of creating a deep learning project.
+In this post, we will create a deep learning project, all famous OCR aka Text Recognizer.
+We will also look at many lessons and process that needs to be adopted to go from planning to final deployed product and also present a case study of Creating modern OCR pipeline using Computer Vision and Deep Learning done at Dropbox.
 categories: project
-published : false
+published : true
 ---